- Consumers are demanding round-the-clock service for assistance in areas ranging from banking and finance, to health and wellness.

 As chatbots continue to reduce operating costs for enterprises, the market size will likely continue to swell.
 Chatbot marketing, payments, processing, and service are different segments chatbots can work in—but when it comes to chatbot revenue, service has a majority of the market share.

-By 2024, Insider Intelligence predicts that consumer retail spend via chatbots worldwide will reach $142 billion—up from just $2.8 billion in 2019.
+By 2024, consumer retail spend via chatbots worldwide will reach $142 billion —up from just $2.8 billion in 2019, according to Juniper Research.

 Today, consumers are demanding round-the-clock service for assistance in areas ranging from banking and finance, to health and wellness.
 As a result, companies are rapidly looking to develop chatbots and virtual assistants to answer questions cusomters may have at any time of day.